 This course utilizes the nursing standards of practice based on principles of biology, psychosocial, spiritual and cultural to meet the needs of clients throughout the lifespan.
 Emphasis is placed on basic nursing skills, patient safety and therapeutic communication.
 Concepts and skills are enhanced in subsequent courses.
-Prerequisite: admission to the nursing program.
+Prerequisite: admission to the nursing program, BIO278, ENG176, PSY176).

-KSPN111 Foundations of Nursing: Clinical 2 cr. hr.

-This course explores the art and science of nursing in the skills, clinical, or simulation clinical setting.
-Emphasis is placed on the nursing process, cultural and spiritual awareness, communication, data collection, performance of basic nursing skills, and documentation.
-Principles of safe medication administration are introduced (Prerequisites: admission to the program, COM131 or COM276, PSY132, PSY176, BIO165, BIO278, BIO279, ENG176, NUR201.)
+KSPN111Foundations of Nursing: Clinical1 cr. hr.This course explores the art and science of nursing in the skills, clinical, or simulation clinical setting.Emphasis is placed on the nursing process, cultural and spiritual awareness, communication, datacollection, performance of basic nursing skills, and documentation.
+Principles of safe medicationadministration are introduced (Prerequisites: admission to the program, PSY176, BIO278, ENG176)